adraismawur/codeveloping-workshop/readme.md

 ### Getting the code to your machine

 In order to get the code on your machine, you must clone this fork of the workshop repository.

+❗Every member of the team should clone the fork.

 For this you will need the repository URL.
 This URL can be found on the main page of your fork, under the green "<> Code" button.